efrenmo/docker-airflow-metrics-data-pipeline/README.md

 - The worker reads the DAG definition to understand exactly what code to execute.

 **7. Celery Worker --> Postgres**
-- The Worker updates PostgreSQL to mark the task as "running."
+- The Worker updates PostgreSQL to mark the task as "running".

 **8. Celery Worker --> ./logs**
 - The Worker writes to the logs volume as the task is executed by the Worker.